Breastfeeding for Working Moms

 Solution: Learn about your rights.

 Before returning to work, learn about your rights in the workplace as a new mom.
 The United States Department of Labor has defined these rights in the Fair Labor Standards Act.
 This will help you become a good advocate for yourself.
 Then get in touch with HR.
 They can assist you with having this conversation.
 It is their role to facilitate this discussion with your boss and must therefore be sensitive and knowledgeable about the matter.
 It is important to clearly state your expectations and rights before you return to work.
 This will help minimize hiccups in your transition back to the office.
+Should any co workers question you or your right as a breastfeeding mom, you can report them to HR at once.

 Challenge 2: Learning the ABC’s of pumping and breastfeeding.